 Entering Oligopolistic Markets

-Because of the structure of oligopolies, new firms typically find it difficult – if not impossible – to tunnel into oligopolistic markets that already exist.
-This is primarily due to two significant factors: several well-established and successful large firms already dominate the space, and those companies typically offer the most premium and well-known goods and services.
+Because of the structure of oligopolies, new firms typically find it difficult – if not impossible – to penetrate into oligopolistic markets.
+It is primarily due to two significant factors: strong competition from well-established and successful large firms that dominate the space and their competitive and wide-ranging product and service offerings, including premium and mass market.

-For new companies with similar offerings, breaking into an oligopoly is a struggle.
-The only firms that typically manage to do so are those with significant funding; an oligopolistic market requires large amounts of capital to operate in because the economies of scale generally ensure that the status quo rarely changes.
+For new companies with similar offerings, breaking into an oligopoly is a challenge.
+The only firms that typically manage to do so are those with significant funding; an oligopolistic market requires large amounts of capital to operate in because the inherent economies of scale built by oligopolies generally ensure that they have a production cost advantage.

 Oligopolies form when several dominant companies rule over a particular market or industry, making collaboration and partnerships possible between the firms that exist within them.
 While an oligopolistic setup can be incredibly beneficial for companies already existing in the marketplace, they are equally as hard to break into for new companies without substantial funds.

 We hope you enjoyed reading CFI’s explanation of oligopolistic markets, industries, and companies.
 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)® certification program, designed to help anyone become a world-class financial analyst.
 The following CFI resources will be helpful in furthering your financial education: